fqantonio/GoingInductive/README.md

 The **main goal** is to understand the impact of the use of Inductive Methodology four component instructional (4C/ID) in a bLearning setting, by answering the following **research questions**:

 1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merrill, 2007) to another one mostly inductive, Merriënboer's 4C/ID design theory (van Merriënboer, Kirschner, 2007), means what for students learning outcomes?
 Who benefits?
 What are the pros and cons about this methodological decision?
+What are the implications for the stakeholders?

 2 - Should you, as a teacher of science and tech, move to implement the inductive strategy as your methodology for learning?

 3 - And if you do, what are the outcomes?
 What are the risks?
 What were the consequences for the student's academic results?

-4 - Is there a different impact between female and male?
+4 - Is there a different impact on gender?

 5 - And within the different grades?

 6 - Student more adapted to school benefit more?

-The **hypothesis** is that this change will have a positive impact in all learning areas because, in overall, it is based on the 4C/ID methodology: that, in itself is anchored on Brain Based Learning (BBL), Cognitive Load Theory (CLT), Multi-Intelligence Theory (MIT) and Multimedia Learning (ML).
+The **hypothesis** is that this change will have a positive impact in all learning areas because, in overall, it is based on the 4C/ID methodology that, in itself, is anchored on Brain Based Learning (BBL), Cognitive Load Theory (CLT), Multi-Intelligence Theory (MIT) and Multimedia Learning (ML).

 # INTRODUCTION